-For this lighter, brighter Grilled Salmon with Lemon and Herbs dish, try pairing a stainless steel Chardonnay or a Pinot Gris.
-The Walnut City Pinot Gris is a fresh and lively white wine, with light citrus and peppery notes that bring out the lemon and herbs in the salmon.
+For this lighter, brighter grilled salmon, try pairing a stainless steel Chardonnay or a Pinot Gris.
+Look for a fresh and lively white wine, with light citrus notes that bring out the lemon and herbs in the salmon.

 - Place salmon onto a large sheet of aluminum foil that is large enough to wrap around the salmon.